Rustem Sulteev

 Rustem Sulteev (born 1954) is a Russian businessman and billionaire.
 He is the co-owner of the TAIF Group, a Russian holding group with a focus in oil, gas and petrochemicals.
 According to Forbes, Sulteev's net worth is estimated at $1.08 billion.
-He is currently ranked as the 95th richest businessman in Russia.
+As of 2019, he was ranked as the 95th richest businessman in Russia.

 Early life and education

 Sulteev was born in Kazan and attended the Kazan Institute of Civil Engineering.
 He graduated in 1976 with a bachelor's degree.

 Career

 Sulteev began his career as a construction foreman.
 In 1983, he made the transition into civil engineering.
 His first major project involved the construction and maintenance of a factory for the Department of Bread and Baking Industry.
 The following year, he served as Deputy General Director for the construction of the second Bakery Plant in Kazan.

 In 1985, Sulteev became the Deputy Head of the Directorate for Centrogaz.
 Between 1992 and 1995, he served as Deputy General Director of the Kazan Foreign Trade Research and Production Association.